 - You can add more complexity to the modulation since LFO can be synchronized

-Just like the Ring Modulator 101, Ring Thing is a Windows plugin that requires Windows 7 or higher.
+Like the Ring Modulator 101, Ring Thing is a Windows plugin that requires Windows 7 or higher.
 It comes in VST format and supports 32 and 64-bit systems.

 Overall, Ring Thing is a pretty awesome ring modulator, given the fact that it is a free plugin.
-Its inclusion of an XY pad to control the modulation effect makes it so much more controllable when compared to the counterparts that do not possess it.
+Its inclusion of an XY pad to control the modulation effect makes it so much more controllable when compared to its counterparts that do not possess it.
 However, it is a pretty outdated plugin that needs some refurbishment and better support for more devices.

 To wrap this up, ring modulation is a fascinating part of sound design.
 It has for a while been the little secret for dark hip hop and dubstep sounds.
-Ring modulation plugins are quickly gaining traction and are becoming more popular than ever among sound designers and music producers.
+Ring modulation plugins are quickly gaining traction and becoming more popular among sound designers and music producers.
 This article reviews a few of the best ring modulation plugins, both free and paid, to guide you into picking the one that fits your taste.

 Started as a rapper and songwriter back in 2015 then quickly and gradually developed his skills to become a beatmaker, music producer, sound designer and an audio engineer.